JY2024/cs326-final-kappa/docs/milestone2.md

-## Come Look at My Food API
+# Come Look at My Food API

-# Link
+## Link

-Link to the website on Heroku: https://test-326.herokuapp.com\
+Link to the website on Heroku: https://test-326.herokuapp.com

-The login username is test, the password is test.\
+The login username is test, the password is test.

-Note: When you click the green button, it takes you to the recipe page.\
+Note: When you click the green button, it takes you to the recipe page.

-# Breakdown of Labor
+## Breakdown of Labor

 API Documentation: Everyone

+Backend Skeleton Code (server.js, database.js):

+* Recipe Objects, Like Objects: Isabella
+* User Objects, Comment Objects: Jiaqi
+* Message Objects, Chat Object: Daksh

+Front-End Implementation:
+* Profile Page, Recipe Creation Popup: Isabella
+* Main Feed, Account Settings: Jiaqi
+* Recipe Page, Chat Page: Daksh

+Server Implementation/Deployment: Daksh

 # Examples of CRUD Functionality
 Here are screenshots for examples of CRUD functionality: